medialab/minet/docs/cli.md

 Minet CrowdTangle Link Summary Command
 ======================================

 Retrieve aggregated statistics about link sharing on the Crowdtangle API and by platform.

+For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Links.

 positional arguments:
   column                                          Name of the column containing the URL in the CSV file.